lxcyp/deskbot/README.md

 Note: be sure to place the server there if you'll be using the flags.

-Note 2: [] shouldn't be there, they're just to say "optional".
+Note 2: brackets shouldn't be there, they're just to say "optional".

 Note 3: the bot will pick up the first argument for the server, so...